Graeme Ferguson (filmmaker)

-Ivan Graeme Ferguson CM (October 7, 1929 – May 8, 2021) was a Canadian filmmaker and inventor.
-He was noted for co-inventing IMAX.
+Ivan Graeme Ferguson CM (October 7, 1929 – May 8, 2021) was a Canadian filmmaker and inventor who co-invented the IMAX film format.
 He was appointed to the Order of Canada in 1992.

 Early life

-Ferguson was born in Toronto on October 7, 1929.
+Ferguson was born Toronto on October 7, 1929.
 He studied political science and economics at Victoria College, University of Toronto, from 1948 to 1952.
 He served as cameraman for the university's film society, and was consequently chosen for a apprenticeship program at the National Film Board of Canada during the summer of 1950.
 He was elected as one of the representatives of his college to the Students’ Administrative Council.
 After graduation, he was chosen as national secretary of the World University Service.

 Career

 Ferguson relocated to New York during the late 1950s, and worked as a freelance filmmaker for the next decade.
 He worked on the television series Silents Please, as well as on the short film Rooftops of New York that was ultimately nominated for the Academy Award for Best Live Action Short Film.
 He subsequently worked with his high school friends Robert Kerr and William Shaw, along with Roman Kroitor, on the experimental 18-minute-long film Polar Life.
 It was shown at Expo 67 in Montreal and involved using 11 screens and projectors, with the audience situated on a central rotating turntable.
 The movie was received favourably, leading the four of them to establish the IMAX Corporation in 1967.
 They eventually replicated the initial experience, but with a single large screen and projector.
 This new system was launched at the world's fair three years later in Osaka to premiere the film Tiger Child.

 Ferguson produced, directed and shot North of Superior in 1971, one of the first official IMAX films, which is still shown on IMAX screens.
 He played a key role in bringing IMAX cameras into space.
 One of the documentaries he produced, The Dream Is Alive (1985), was attributed by Susan Helms as having galvanized her to become an astronaut.
 She went on to feature in another documentary produced by Ferguson, Space Station 3D (2002).

 Ferguson served as president of IMAX for two decades until 1990.
 The company was subsequently sold four years later and became a public corporation.
 He was still making films into the 2010s, with an executive producer credit on Hubble 3D (2010) and A Beautiful Planet (2016).